 How are cholesterol disorders treated?

-Cholesterol disorders are a chronic condition best managed through lifestyle changes that reduce fat intake and the amount of excess calories stored in the body as fat.
+Cholesterol disorders are a chronic condition best managed through lifestyle changes.
 These include:

 - Following a healthy diet, eating foods low in total fat and saturated fat

 - Maintaining a healthy weight